 |Since 1988, the Hoffman Challenge has been a premiere traveling quilt, clothing and doll collection.
-The Quilts are chosen for their creative use of the chosen fabric including prize winners from the pieced, appliquéd and mixed techniques categories.
-The Clothing shows the versatility of the stitchers who made a variety of garments from simple to elegant to artistic.
-The Doll Makers asked to be recognized in the fifth year of the Challenge.
-Notice the artistic way the challenge fabric is a part of the doll or its clothing.|
+The Quilts are chosen for their creative use of the chosen fabric.
+The Clothing includes a variety of garments from simple to elegant to artistic.
+Notice the artistic way the Doll Makers use challenge fabric in the doll or its clothing.|

-Quilters Treasure Challenge 2014
+Quilters Treasure Challenge 2015

 The winning entries of Quilters Treasure’s 11th Annual Challenge, “My Favourite Holiday,” were announced at Mid-Atlantic Quilt Festival.
 Entrants used the challenge fabric “Holiday Green” from Quilters Treasure.
 Sponsors included Singer, Hobbs Bonded Fibers, Quilters Rule, Barb’s Original, YLI Thread and Morgan Products.